 The Boleskine estate has a long and colourful history.
 It began as a church parish around the 13th century, when the Church of Rome began expanding into the Scottish Highlands.
 The land was governed by a succession of Ministers well into the 17th century.

 The first private owner of Boleskine House was Archibald Campbell Fraser of Lovat (1736–1815) who oversaw its commission as a manor estate.
-Archibald was the second son of the better known Simon Fraser, 11th Lord Lovat (nicknamed “The Fox”), who was notoriously known to play both sides during the Jacobite uprisings in the eighteenth-century, who had led the Fraser clan at the Battle of Culloden, and who was later captured and executed for treason at the Tower of London.
+Archibald was the second son of the better known Simon Fraser, 11th Lord Lovat (nicknamed “The Fox”), who was notoriously known to play both sides during the Jacobite uprisings in the eighteenth-century, who was notoriously absent at the Battle of Culloden with his fellow Frasers, and who was later captured and executed for treason at the Tower of London.

 Archibald C. Fraser served as a British consul in Tripoli and Algiers, and would serve as M.P. for Inverness-shire in Parliament.
 Archibald commissioned Boleskine House as a hunting lodge in the late eighteenth-century, although it was not finished until 1809.
 Having outlived all of his sons, the house would later pass to his grandson, Archibald T.F.
 Fraser and the estate remained in the ownership of the Fraser family until 1894.